airbytehq/airbyte/docs/integrations/destinations/databricks.md

 ### Other Options

 - `Default Schema` - The schema that will contain your data.
 You can later override this on a per-connection basis.
 - `Purge Staging Files and Tables` - Whether Airbyte should delete files after loading them into tables.
-Note if deselected, Databricks will still delete your files after your retention period has passed (default - 7 days).
+Note: if deselected, Databricks will still delete your files after your retention period has passed (default - 7 days).

 ## Sync Mode